Weidong New Energy

 At the same time, the fact that the chemical properties are not stable enough and the manufacturing process is not perfect also makes solid-state batteries still have a long way to go.

 The realization of the industrialization of solid-state batteries fundamentally depends on breakthroughs in material technology.
-At present, patents on solid-state batteries far exceed the synthesis of other types of batteries.
+At present, patents on solid-state batteries far exceed those for the synthesis of other types of batteries.
 The industrial application of high-energy-density all-solid-state batteries is expected to take 5-10 years.
 Some advanced companies will produce solid-state batteries in small batches in 2020, while mass production in large areas is expected to be around 2025.

-Fuel cells: how to achieve a profitable business model is the key to popularity
+Fuel cells: How to achieve a profitable business model is the key to popularity.

 Theoretically, hydrogen has a much higher energy density than electricity and oil.
 Of course, this refers to using hydrogen to generate electricity rather than directly burning hydrogen.
 Moreover, it only takes a few minutes for a single hydrogenation, and the driving range reaches 500-700km.
 During the use, only water is discharged without any other exhaust gas, which is completely zero emissions.